mgherghi/Warez/README.md

 ## Adobe
 - [MasterCollector](https://anonym.to/?https://bitbucket.org/MasterCollector/master-collector/src/master/) - Master Collector is a very small and portable application designed for simplifying, downloading, and installing Adobe Apps.
 It has everything needed to download, install, activate, uninstall, and clean.
+- [Latest Adobe Installers](https://anonym.to/?https://www.reddit.com/r/AdobeZii/comments/g4rnar/all_latest_adobe_installers_working/) - Latest versions of the installer for each app.

 **[`^        back to top        ^`](#readme)**